Sewing? Or Wood?

-So, what is a woodworker and photographer doing making masks??
+So, what is a woodworker and photographer doing making sewn products??

 Actually, Cuppa Fog was originally created because I was sewing cell phone and tablet cases and purses!
 I’ve been sewing since I was 8 years old, and always loved it.
-So when the world turned topsy-turvy and they started recommending people wear cloth masks, I realized I could actually make a difference by digging into my fabric stash and making masks.
-Every mask someone buys allows me to donate one, and it’s been a huge task to try to keep up with demand – but one that I am happy to take on, as I really love feeling like I’m helping those who aren’t able to help themselves.
-And I really love showing my 5yo son how helping others can be rewarding for us as well.
+So when the world turned topsy-turvy, I realized I could actually make a difference by digging into my fabric stash and making masks.
+Over 3300 masks later, I realized that I had missed sewing, and wanted to continue it.

 Are you still selling wood art?

 Yes!
-But turnaround time may be a bit longer, as my priority is getting masks in the hands of those who need them.
-But I also have many items currently in stock - if you're on a timeline, send me an email!
+But turnaround time may be a bit longer, as most of work is sewn these days.
+I also have many items currently in stock - if you're on a timeline, send me an email!